List of Mighty Morphin Power Rangers characters: Ninjor

-Alpha 4

-Alpha 4 is the predecessor to Alpha 5.
-They both possess exactly the same voice and body design, with the exception that the yellow lights on Alpha 4's chest plate on either side of the lightning bolt are slightly farther apart.

-He was voiced by Richard Steven Horvitz.

 Wild West Rangers

 The Wild West Rangers are the Old West ancestors of Rocky, Adam, Aisha and Billy.
+Named Rocko, Abraham, Miss Alicia and William.
 They temporarily obtain Ranger Powers when Kimberly is transported to their time to fight off Goldar and Needlenose.

 As Rangers, the Wild West Rangers have outfits identical to those of their descendants with the exception of the addition of cowboy attire.

 White Stranger

 The White Stranger is an Old West ancestor of Tommy.
-He fights crime in way that is similar to the Lone Ranger.
+He fights crime in a way that is similar to the Lone Ranger.

 Angel Grove inhabitants

 Bulk and Skull

 Farkas "Bulk" Bulkmeier and Eugene "Skull" Skullovitch are two bullies at Angel Grove High School.
-Bulk, the leader of the duo, was prone to dragging Skull into wacky schemes which usually failed miserably and ended in humiliation or injury.
+Bulk, the leader of the duo, was prone to dragging Skull into wacky schemes which usually failed and ended in humiliation or injury.

-In the second season the two decide to discover the identities of the Power Rangers after they were saved by the Rangers in "The Mutiny".
+In the second season, the two decide to discover the identities of the Power Rangers after they were saved by the Rangers in "The Mutiny".

-In the third season they enroll in the Junior Police Force.
+In the third season, they enroll in the Junior Police Force.
 Thanks to the efforts of their superior officer, Lt.
 Stone, the duo become good-natured goofs.

 Bulk was portrayed by Paul Schrier and Skull was portrayed by Jason Narvy.

 Ernie

 Ernie is the owner and proprietor of the Youth Center, he could often be seen behind the counter of the Juice Bar and would sometimes dispense advice to the teens.
 Ernie was known to be annoyed by Bulk and Skull.
-In one episode, he banned them from returning to the Youth Center until they've paid for the cake both ruined when they skateboarded recklessly in the center.
+In one episode, he banned them from returning to the Youth Center until they've paid for the cake ruined when they skateboarded recklessly in the center.

 He was portrayed by Richard Genelle.

 Mr. Caplan

 Mr. Caplan is the stern principal of Angel Grove High School, who often encouraged his students in their extracurricular activities.
 He wore a toupée which serves as a common running gag during seasons 1 and 2 as it would be knocked off by different things.
-He was often annoyed by Bulk and Skull's antics and put the duo in detention with the emphasis of the D part.
+He was often annoyed by Bulk and Skull's antics and would put the duo in detention.

-He was portrayed by Henry Cannon (uncredited).
+He was portrayed by Harold Cannon (uncredited).